Murder of Yasuko Watanabe: Investigation

 Govinda Prasad Mainali (ゴビンダ・プラサド・マイナリ), one of several Nepalese roommates sharing an apartment unit in the adjoining building, soon became targeted by the Japanese authorities as the prime suspect.
-Although he was acquitted in the first trial from lack of conclusive evidence, he was subsequently convicted on appeal by the Tokyo High Court and given an indefinite prison sentence on December 22, 2000.
+He was arrested immediately for the murder, or so it has been reported, though other sources say he was arrested on 22 March 1997 and formally charged with overstaying his visa, and convicted of illegal stay in May 1997 Later in April 2000 he was acquitted on murder charges in the first trial at the district court, due to lack of conclusive evidence, but the filed an appeal, and in a reversal of judgment he found guilty of murder by the Tokyo High Court, given an indefinite prison sentence on 22 December 2000.
 Mainali went on to spend fifteen years in prison, until exculpatory sets of DNA evidence emerged linking an unidentified third man who had sexual and violent contact with the victim in the immediate hours before her death.
 Mainali was released in June 2012, and deported back to his native country, pending the retrial.

 More than the murder case itself, the victim's lifestyle was sensationalized as the downfall of an elite careerist from a well-to-do family.
 Watanabe was an economics graduate of Keio University, earning nearly US$100,000 from her regular job at the major utility firm.
-Her Tokyo University graduate father also worked for TEPCO as an engineer, until he died during her attendance at college.
+Her Tokyo University graduate father also worked for TEPCO as an engineer, but died during her schooling at college.